 When we drink too much or too often, our immune system gets depressed because alcohol causes the production of free radicals — unstable atoms that can contribute to oxidative stress and cellular damage — in the body.
 But what is too much or too often?
-The National Institute of Health (NIH) says it is more than three drinks per woman or four drinks per man in any given occasion, or seven drinks for women and 14 for men in a week.
+The National Institute of Health (NIH) says it is more than three drinks per woman or four drinks per man on any given occasion, or seven drinks for women and 14 for men in a week.

 The National Institute of Health says more than three drinks per woman or four drinks per man in any given occasion is too much.

-Alcohol has been shown to overexert immune pathways in the body, which make it harder for our bodies to fight off infection.
-In general, people who make a routine out of alcohol consumption show higher susceptibility to infectious diseases like pneumonia and other respiratory disorders, as well as greater likelihood of postoperative complications and slower wound healing.
+Alcohol has been shown to overexert immune pathways in the body, which makes it harder for our bodies to fight off infection.
+In general, people who make a routine out of alcohol consumption show higher susceptibility to infectious diseases like pneumonia and other respiratory disorders, as well as a greater likelihood of postoperative complications and slower wound healing.
 “Our bodies are busy getting rid of these toxins [from alcohol] instead of fighting off potential infections,” says Erin Brown, R.D., a dietician in Vancouver, Canada.
 And of course, you will not be making huge fitness #gains if your body is too busy fighting off free radicals.